 Field-hunting tip

-Look in oxidized zones of uranium deposits country — that is the host setting where curite typically forms.
+Look in oxidized zones of uranium deposits country, the host setting where curite typically forms.
 If you start seeing uraninite, soddyite, kasolite in float, you are in the right ground.
 Field specimens usually show a acicular needles, fibrous aggregates, crusts habit, so train your eye for that shape before scanning the outcrop.